cl-trier/.github/profile/README.md

 # GitHub of Computational Linguistics at Trier University

 Welcome to the GitHub of Computational Linguistics at Trier University!
-This ReadMe provides important links and introductions to the repositories.
+It provides important links as well as information on projects of the department.

 ## **Contents**
 1. [Helpful Links](#links)